slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

-### (F) Upload modified package
+### (F) Artifact publication

-An adversary uploads a package not built from the proper build process.
+An adversary uploads a package artifact that does not reflect the intent of the package's official source control repository.

+This is the most direct threat because it is the easiest to pull off.
+If there are no mitigations for this threat, then (D) and (E) are often indistinguishable from this threat.

+**TODO:** We need to define "official source control repository".
+Its meaning is not obvious.
+The gist is that each package theoretically has some "official" or "canonical" repository from which it "should" be built, and the attack here is that you either build from a different source repository or otherwise do something that doesn't reflect that source repository.
+But we need to nail down this concept.

 <details><summary>Build with untrusted CI/CD <span>(expectations)</span></summary>